-While our most distinguished alumni of the Institution speak of the Milwaukee campus with fond memories, the majority of the alumni have only known the campus at 1011 Aldon Street SW.
-Although modified with additions, the original four 1961 buildings continue to serve the campus today.
+Four buildings original to the 1961 campus continue to serve the University today.
 Additional buildings to the campus include: Bultema Memorial Library (1971, expanded in 2004), Enslow and Klein Apartments, Baker Chapel (1980), the Aldrich Athletic Center (1977), the Jack T. Dean Academic Center (2006), the Student Commons (2010) as well as the Dining Room and Kitchen renovation and expansion (2019).
 The most recent addition to the campus is the Grace Townhomes.
 This three story building with 29 apartments opened in Fall 2022, providing safe and comfortable housing for students.